-2.5" diameter x 3.25" x 7" handle
+2.5"ø x 3.25" x 7" handle

-Note we do not call this object a “Greek Coffee Pot”.
-The reason: Greek Coffee was called Turkish coffee in Greece until the 1960s, when tensions between Greece and Turkey flared.
-At that point what was “Turkish” became “Greek” although it is all the same.
-It is important to say Greek coffee in Greece, you won’t find Turkish coffee on the menu.
-Political tensions aside, “Turkish” coffee can be found in many countries which were formally a part of the Ottoman empire (where coffee was first brewed), and throughout the Arabic world.
-The same beverage, which is called “Turkish” in many places, is also called “Arabic” (with sub-chapters, Egyptian, Syrian, Lebannese, etc), “Greek”, as you know, “Cypriot” and “Bosnian” coffee in their respective regions/lands.
-Heating water in the pot, or “briki” in Greek, one adds a small teaspoon, or two, of finely ground coffee with some sugar at the same time.
+Note we do not call this object a “Greek Coffee Pot.”
+The reason: Greek coffee was called Turkish coffee in Greece until the 1960s, when tensions between Greece and Turkey flared.
+At that point, what was “Turkish” became “Greek,” although nothing changed.
+It is important to say Greek coffee in Greece; you won’t find Turkish coffee on the menu.
+Political tensions aside, “Turkish” coffee can be found in many countries that were formerly a part of the Ottoman empire (where coffee was first brewed), and throughout the Arabic world.
+The same beverage, which is called “Turkish” in many places, is also called “Arabic” (with sub-chapters: Egyptian, Syrian, Lebanese, etc.), “Greek,” as you know, and “Cypriot” and “Bosnian” coffee in their respective regions/lands.
+Heating water in the pot, or “briki” in Greek, one adds a small teaspoon or two of finely ground coffee with some sugar at the same time.
 A “medium” coffee, which is the way I take it, is equal parts coffee to sugar.
-Take off the heat just as it starts to foam.
+Take it off the heat just as it starts to foam.
 Generally cooked over a flame today, it can also be found warming in a pan of hot sand, or a hovoli, to mimic the warm ash of a fire, the traditional cooking method.
 It is delicious.
 There is another magical coffee something I am wanting to tell you about, also from Greece.
-I could not bring it to you because it’s actually cold and frozen: it is called a frappe.The frappe is: Nescafe, milk, sugar and ice, if you take it the standard way.
-No boiling required, only blendering.
+I could not bring it to you because it’s actually cold and frozen: it is called a frappe.The frappe is: Nescafe, milk, sugar, and ice, if you take it the standard way.
+No boiling required, only blending.
 Try Astoria.